-Multiple regression analysis of the number of spores released/cm and disease incidence with the prevailing weather parameters was analyzed to know the extent of correlation in June-July, August-September and over the whole season during 2009.
-The multiple linear regression of spore release per cm in relation to weather parameters during 2009 indicated that regression coefficients for mean temperature, relative humidity, rainfall and wind speed in whole season were 2.61, 3.06, 8.89 and 66.10, respectively.
+Table 4.
+Multiple regression equations indicating the relationship of meteorological factors with disease incidence and the number of spores trapped/cm2 glass slide the extent of correlation in June-July, August-September and over the whole season during 2009.
+The multiple linear regression of spore release/cm2 in relation to weather parameters during 2009 indicated that regression coefficients for mean temperature, relative humidity, rainfall and wind speed in whole season were 2.61, 3.06, 8.89 and 66.10, respectively (Table 4).
 During June-July the regression coefficients for these weather parameters were of 2.39, 1.30, 15.80 and 23.90, respectively.
-The regression coefficients during August-September period for mean temperature, RH, rainfall and wind speed were 2.64, 3.49, -1.11 and -32.10, respectively (Table 5).
-The coefficient of determination (R) for the number of spores released was 43.9, 72.6 and 21.0 per cent during June-July, August-September and in whole season, respectively.
+The regression coefficients during August-September period for mean temperature, relative humidity, rainfall and wind speed were 2.64, 3.49, -1.11 and -32.10, respectively.
+The coefficient of determination (\mathbb{R}^2) for the number of spores released was 43.9, 72.6 and 21.0% during June-July, August-September and in whole season, respectively.